-It’s a truth universally acknowledged that a wedding dress you love but can’t afford is one of the worst feelings in the world.
+Don't fall in love with a dress you can't afford.
 Most dress boutiques will tell you on their website the starting price for their dresses, but it’s always worth a call ahead to see how many dresses realistically come within your budget.
-Otherwise, you’re just asking for disappointment.
+Otherwise, you may be in for some disappointment.

 2. Which Designers Do You Stock?

 With a bit of research into wedding dresses (which is the starting point for choosing your wedding dress), you’ll discover which wedding dress designers and which of their ranges you like.
 It sounds simple, but a quick check to make sure they have the designers and styles you like can save you a lot of time.
 For example, Enzoani have four different collections: their flagship range, plus Blue, Beautiful and Élysée collections – all at different price points.

 3. When Can I Book an Appointment?
 How Long Will It Last?

 Most bridalwear shops aren’t open seven days a week and almost all will require you to book an appointment in advance.
 This information will often be on their website, but we’d recommend a phone call to see how friendly and accommodating the staff sound over the phone and to ask all your preliminary questions.